 For her career, Sneed Newman was 120-25 with an ERA of 0.89.
 She tossed 106 complete games with 55 shutouts and six no-hitters.
 Sneed allowed just 489 hits and 184 walks in 976.1 career innings pitched.
 On Oct.
 29, 2008, Sneed Newman was elected to the LSU Athletics Hall of Fame.

-The former Britni Sneed is married to Josh Newman and the couple welcomed the birth of their first child, Josh Bowen Newman, on June 27, 2012.
+The former Britni Sneed is married to Josh Newman and the couple have two sons, Bowen and Brooks.